termux/termux-gui/Protocol.md

   - Parameters:
     - aid: The id of the Activity the View is in.
     - parent: The View id of the parent in the Layout hierarchy. if not specified, this will replace the root of the hierarchy and delete all existing views.
+- generateIDs: Generates and reserves View ids.
+Use them to set the ids for the JSON Layout in inflateJSON.
+  - Parameters:
+    - n: The number of ids to generate
+- setImage: Sets the image for an ImageView.
+  - Parameters:
+    - id: The View id of a ImageView.
+    - aid: The id of the Activity the View is in.
+    - img: The image data in PNG or JPEG format.
+- addBuffer: Adds a buffer to be used for ImageViews.
+Returns to id of the generated buffer.
+Returns -1 in case of an error.
+This should be a file descriptor to a shared memory file.
+You can then write to the shared memory and use the image in the plugin without having to transmit it.
+When successful, it transfers a file descriptor via SCM_RIGHTS.
+That file descriptor can then be mapped.
+This feature is only supported on Android 8.1+, on earlier versions this always fails.
+  - Parameters:
+    - format: the Image buffer format.
+Supported: "ARGB888".
+The order in memory will be rgba with one byte each.
+    - w: The width of the buffer.
+    - h: The height of the buffer.
+- deleteBuffer: Deletes a shared buffer.
+You have to do this when you aren't using a buffer anymore (eg. it is to small and you want a larger one), because Buffers consume a lot of memory.
+Only call this once no ImageView uses this buffer anymore, by setting another buffer, an image or removing the ImageView.
+  - Parameters:
+    - bid: id of the buffer.
+- blitBuffer: Copies the content from the Shared memory buffer into the buffer.
+  - Parameters:
+    - bid: id of the buffer.
+- setBuffer: Sets the ImageView to have a buffer as a source.
+  - Parameters:
+    - id: The View id of a ImageView.
+    - aid: The id of the Activity the View is in.
+    - bid: id of the buffer.
+- refreshImageView: This should be called after blitting an ImageView's buffer to show the new contents.
+  - Parameters:
+    - id: The View id of a ImageView.
+    - aid: The id of the Activity the View is in.